Onyo/onyo-challenges/design-challenge.md

 ## Problem Description ##

-The app has basically one feature that is show Places informations.
+The app has basically one goal that is show Places informations.
 It must have the following features:
 * Show list of Places
 * Allow the user to search on the list